nikhilpatil1204/Mini-Banking-App/README.md

 │ └── UpdateProfile.jsp
 │
 └── Servers/
-└── Tomcat v9.0 Server at localhost-config
+└── Tomcat v9.0 Server at localhost-config''

 ## ⚡ How It Works
 1. User visits the **Login.jsp** page and signs in using **Google OAuth**.